Make sure you're ready to answer interview questions about your mental health.

 For companies that are still hiring, their main priority is now crisis management.
 How can you, as a new hire, assist the organization in facing unique challenges caused by this pandemic?

 In order to ace your job interview, anticipate questions focused on your mental health during the pandemic, so get ready and practice your responses.
-Here are some of the must-know, COVID-19 mental health interview questions — and effective ways to answer them:
+Here are some of the must-know, COVID-19 mental health interview questions — and effective ways for job seekers to answer them:

 How are you coping with the current situation?

-Employers understand that this is an unprecedented situation for everyone, so don't be afraid to acknowledge the reality of the stress.
+Employers understand that this is an unprecedented and difficult situation for everyone, so don't be afraid to acknowledge the reality of the stress.
 Have you been under a lot of pressure lately?
 Be honest about your current situation and explain your coping techniques.

 Do you have a positive outlook when faced with challenging situations?
 How do you usually deal with stress?
 You can elaborate more on your stress management methods such as meditating, going on daily walks, connecting with friends, etc.